keyasha99/azure-network-protocols/README.md

 <img src="https://i.imgur.com/tQUL2Rm.png" height="80%" width="80%" alt="ICMP Traffic"/>
 </p>
 <p>
 Upon opening Wireshark, click on Ethernet to start packet capture.
 In the search bar at the top, type in "icmp" to filter for ICMP traffic.
-ICMP is a type of message that computers use to communicate with each other over the Internet or network.
 Go to the Start icon of your computer and search for Windows PowerShell.
 Type in ping 10.0.0.5 to reach the Linux virtual machine we created.
-The ping command uses ICMP traffic and tests to see if a computer or a server is reachable.
-In this case, we were able to reach the Linux server.
-In Wireshark & Powershell, the Windows virtual machine sends four sets of requests to Linux, and Linux replies to each one.
+As you can see, we were able to reach the Linux server.
 </p>
 <br />